-Azimuth: Ride The Winds – Now on Kickstarter!
+Azimuth: Ride The Winds – Last Hours!

 Azimuth: Ride the winds, Tyto Games‘ 4th game just launched on Kickstarter.
 The design follows their philosophy of making witty, premium quality, easy to learn (yet deep) games that provide an excellent gaming experience to all strategy games fans while using an exceptional theme.